oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/select-pivot.png " ")

-    b)  In the Pivot dialog enter / select:
+    b)  In the Pivot dialog, enter/select:
        - For Pivot Columns: Select **Assigned To**
        - For Row Columns: Select **Project**
        - For Functions: Select **Sum**